abbbi/virtnbdbackup/README.md

 This works by comparing the complete allocation bitmap of the virtual machine disk images during incremental backup.

-Depending on your hardware and the size of the virtual disks, the operation to query the complete allocation bitmap during incremental backup, may take longer than to backup the complete changeset.
-Therefore, you can disable the detection of sparse/fstrimmed blocks using the `--no-sparse-detection` option.
+Behavior can be disabled, if desired, using the `--no-sparse-detection` option.

 ## Test your backups!